xpl/useless/README.md

 ### jQueryPlus.js

 A pack of handy jQuery extensions.
 Biggest thing here is drag & drop utility (`$.fn.drag`), which is utilized by countless number of widgets I made.
+It also compatible with mobile devices (iOS / Android).

 ```javascript
 $(handle).drag ({